 PLEASE VISIT OUR PAYMENT PAGE

 Our flight from Tampa to Havana will take one hour.
-Once in Havana we will be on our way to a panoramic tour of Havana, lunch in Old Havana and late afternoon chack-in for accommodations at a hotel in Havana.
+Once in Havana we will be on our way to a panoramic tour of Havana, lunch in Old Havana and accommodations at Sevilla Hotel.
 In the evening we will meet for a welcome dinner.
-After dinner we will have the option of visiting la Fabrica de Arte Cubano (Cuban Art Factory).

 During day 3 we will visit Old Havana.
 Founded in 1519, UNESCO declared Old Havana Universal Patrimony of Humanity.
 You will learn about Old Havana as a unique urban development project that integrates community and economic development with art.
-Through a walking visit guided by an architect-historian we will visit Cathedral, Arms and Old Squares.
-After our visit to the squares of we will have lunch followed with a visit to Callejón de Hamel (Hamel's Alley).
-Callejón de Hamel is a narrow alley in Havana filled with lively colorful murals and sculptures made from bathtubs, hand pumps, and pinwheels.
-It offers visitors to Cuba’s capital a taste of the city’s local art.
-Cuban artist Salvador Gonzáles Escalona, founder of the project, describes his Afro-Cuban style as a mix of surrealism, cubism, and abstract art.
-After spending more than two decades of producing artworks in Cuba, as well as the U.S., Norway, Italy, and Venezuela, the self-taught artist began adorning the alley outside his apartment with art in 1990.
+Through a walking tour guided by an architect-historian we will visit Cathedral and Arms Squares.
+In Cathedral Square we will visit the cathedral and the Experimental Graphic Workshop.
+After our tour of Plaza de Armas we will have lunch then visit San Francisco de Asis Plaza.
 In the evening we will attend a ballet performance.

 After breakfast we will visit the National Museum of Dance, with an exhibition of Alicia Alonso´s personal collection.
 The museum is also a collector of the history of dance in Cuba.
 The museum has eight permanent exhibition rooms, a specialized library, an information center and a video room.
 The exhibition room dedicated to Alonso displays her costume for Giselle´s first act, as well as her costume for Carmen.
-Other options for the morning will be guided museum walks at the Revolution Museum or the Museum of Fine Arts - Cuban Collection.
-These two museums are located one block from the Mercure Sevilla Hotel.
 After lunch we will visit the Cuban Folkloric Dance Company.
-In the evening we will attend a ballet performance.
+In the evening we will have attend a ballet performance.

 This day will include a visit to two dance companies, the Carlos Acosta Dance Company and Contemporary Dance Company of Cuba.
 In 2016, Carlos Acosta established a company of young local dancers, ready to perform a repertoire of contemporary pieces for Cubans and visitors.